SETA - SElf-driving TA-xi service

 The SETA process generates two rides each 5 seconds on a random district, these two rides are posted on the respective topic of the district.
 Each taxi is subscribed only on the topic of the district in which it currently belongs.

-For simplicity let’s assume only one ride (the ride 5) to be published from the SETA process on the first district.
-All the processes which are subscribed to this topic (inside the green circle) will receive the message for the ride 5.
+For simplicity, let’s assume only one ride (ride 5) is published by the SETA process on the first district.
+All processes subscribed to this topic (inside the green circle) will receive the message for ride 5.

-For sake of simplicity we are seeing the evolution of the algorithm only from the point of view of the process 1.
+For simplicity, we are examining the evolution of the algorithm from the perspective of process 1.

-Let’s also assume that the process 1 is the process with the smallest distance from the starting point of the ride.
-Essentially, this means that the taxi who receives the request will all answer with an ACK (this means that they got a worst distance, battery or grater ID respect to process 1), only in this case the process 1 will achieve the consensus.
+Let’s also assume that process 1 has the smallest distance from the ride’s starting point.
+Essentially, this means that the taxis receiving the request will all answer with an ACK (meaning they have a worse distance, battery level, or greater ID than process 1).
+Only then will process 1 achieve consensus.

-Now the process 1 can execute the ride 5, before it even pass to the local execution of the ride, it publish a message containing the ride 5 on the seta/smartcity/completed
+Now process 1 can execute ride 5.
+Before it passes to local execution of the ride, it publishes a message containing ride 5 on the seta/smartcity/completed topic.
+This allows stopping the recycling of this message (we will see what this is below) and informs taxis which rides to ignore since they are already taken.

-This because all the taxi will have a local list containing all the completed rides taken from the topic, in this way they know which ride to avoid.
+This is because all taxis will have a local list containing all the completed rides from the topic, so they know which rides to avoid.

 Ride recycling